libavg/libavg/sphinxdoc/ui.rst

                     The current offset from the start of the drag in coordinates relative to the :py:class:`coordSysNode`'s parent.

-            .. py:method:: endHandler(event)

-                Called when movement stops.
-This is either directly after the up event or when inertia has run its course.

-                :param event:

-                    The corresponding :py:const:`CURSORUP` event or :py:const:`None` in the case of inertia.

         .. py:method:: abort()

             Aborts the present recognized gesture and sliding caused by inertia